Daniel Friederich and His Guitars

 It takes me more than two hundred hours to build one guitar.
 To make a career as a luthier, one must be fired by a total and enduring passion for it.
 One needs to study the various aspects of acoustics and musical theory.
 Above all, one must educate the inner ear and develop an acute ability to listen, as each note of the guitar is a great chord with the superimposed harmonics forming each sound.”

-Daniel Friederich in Orfeo Magazineorfeo
+Daniel Friederich in Orfeo Magazine

 Daniel Friederich has just been featured in the latest issue of the French classical guitar magazine Orfeo, and it is truly a beautiful homage to this great luthier.
 In addition to some beautiful photos the issue includes a copy of Friederich’s early catalog, a discussion of his many experiments and the detailed logs he has kept of each guitar he has built, as well as an article on the cabinetmakers of Faubourg Saint-Antoine (where Friederich got his start as a woodworker) and much more.